From content strategy to code, JoyConf brings the Storyblok community together - Register Now!

 Gillian Mays

 Technology allows us to reach more people than ever before.
 With this opportunity also comes a challenge: not everyone will speak the same language!
 Reaching this diverse pool of potential customers will take a lot more than using Google translate.
-You’ll need to establish a multilingual content marketing strategy to take advantage of the benefits that it can offer.
+You鈥檒l need to establish a multilingual content marketing strategy to take advantage of the benefits that it can offer.

-Section titled What is multilingual content marketing?
 What is multilingual content marketing?

 Multilingual content marketing is the process of creating content that can appeal to different languages.
-You’re not just translating your existing content, but also intentionally creating content that effectively showcases your brand to different language audiences across the globe.
+You鈥檙e not just translating your existing content, but also intentionally creating content that effectively showcases your brand to different language audiences across the globe.

 Content marketing supports your organization by introducing it to potential customers to generate more leads.
 By embracing multilingual content marketing, you can expand your audience by providing localized eCommerce storytelling tailored to their language.

-Section titled 3 reasons to start multilingual content marketing 3 reasons to start multilingual content marketing
+3 reasons to start multilingual content marketing

-Here are a few key reasons to start incorporating multiple languages into your content governance strategy.
+Here are a few key reasons to start incorporating multiple languages into your content governance strategy (opens in a new window).

-Section titled 1.
-It increases your international appeal 1.
-It increases your international appeal
+1. It increases your international appeal

-Approximately 1.5 billion people speak English.
+Approximately 1.5 billion people speak English (opens in a new window).
 This may seem like a lot, but focusing only on these potential customers excludes roughly 6.5 billion others!
 Tapping into those other language markets can be essential.

 One way to do so is to focus on other widely-spoken languages: Mandarin, Hindi, and Spanish, for example.
 However, keep in mind that these popular options may not be your best bet for leads despite how many people speak them.

 Be sure to conduct market research so you know where your money is best spent.
-If you have more appeal in French-speaking countries, for example, that will be a better investment even though it’s not in the top four most popular languages.
+If you have more appeal in French-speaking countries, for example, that will be a better investment even though it鈥檚 not in the top four most popular languages.

 You may also have audience members who speak more than one language.
 For example, a native Spanish speaker could be able to browse your site in English.
 Nevertheless, offering content in their native tongue can provide a better user experience (opens in a new window) by forging a direct cultural connection.
 Thus, multilingual content marketing can reach new international audiences and improve the UX for current users.